ericlau00/systems-level-programming/README.md

 This repository contains notes, work from introductory lessons, and projects of the course.

+## Thursday, 12 December, 2019

+### A Pipe by any Other Name...

+Named Pipes

+- Also known as FIFOs (first in first out).
+- Same as unnamed pipes except FIFOs have a name that can be used to identify them via different programs.
+- Like unnamed pipes, FIFOs are unidirectional.
+- `mkfifo`
+  - Shell command to make a FIFO

+- `mkfifo - <sys/types.h> <sys/stat.h>`
+  - c function to create a FIFO
+  - Return 0 on success and -1 on failure
+  - Once created, the FIFO acts like a regular file, and we can use open, read, write, and close on it.
+  - FIFOs will block on open until both ends of the pipe have a connection.
+  - `mkfifo(name, permissions)`

+## Wednesday, 11 December, 2019

+### Ceci n'est pas une pipe

+Pipe

+- A conduit between 2 separate processes on the same computer.
+- Pipes have 2 ends, a raed end and a write end.
+- Pipes act just like files (i.e. you can `read()` and `write()` to send any kind of data).
+- Pipes exist in memory.
+- Unnamed pipes have no external identifier.

+- `pipe - <unistd.h>`
+  - Create an unnamed pipe.
+  - Returns 0 if the pipe was created, -1 if not.
+  - `pipe(descriptors)`
+    - `descriptors`
+      - Array that will contain the descriptors for each end of the pipe.
+Must be an `int` array of size 2.
+      - `descriptors[0]` is the read end.
+      - `descriptors[1]` is the write end.

 ## Friday, 6 December, 2019

 ### Redirection; how does it ...
 SQUIRREL